 The 1200 UTC 29 November 2017 sounding at SBCF (Fig. 4) depicts a relatively moist air mass between surface and ~600 hPa.
 The sounding site is no more than 50 km from the area where the storms occurred.
 A mixed layer is observed in the first kilometer above surface indicating the boundary layer mixing due to radiative heating in the beginning of the day (1200 UTC is 0900 local time).
 Steep temperature lapse rates and lower relative humidity are observed above the 600-hPa level.
 Even though the most unstable CAPE is only 200 J kg-1 is 1930 UTC.
-Ribeirão das Neves was affected at nearly 1900 UTC by the same storm that hit at this time, this temperature/dewpoint temperature profile can attain higher instability during the afternoon in response to low-level radiative heating, which corroborates CAPE values of
+Ribeirão das Neves was affected at nearly 1900 UTC by the same storm that hit cm hail in Caeté and Pedro Leopoldo, which are referred as Caeté storm (CTS) and PedroLeopoldo storm (PLS).

 Pedro Leopoldo.
 The hail occurrence time was estimated based on reports of local officials, videos in social media and radar imagery, and there is an associated error in the estimate of +- 5 minutes.
 Therefore, we use a 10-minute period centered in the most probable time of hailfall to account for this error.
-This study focuses on the two severe thunderstorms that produced 5- surface-based parcels is at nearly 180 hPa, where the temperature is approximately -60° C (213)
+This study focuses on the two severe thunderstorms that produced 5-

-The estimated time of hailfall in Caeté (Fig. 1b) is 1740 UTC and in Pedro Leopoldo wind shear of more than 20 m s-1, which is sufficient for severe storms with rotating updrafts
+The estimated time of hailfall in Caeté (Fig. 1b) is 1740 UTC and in Pedro Leopoldo